YipingRuan/70452c23/README.md

   - Error code and data allows frontend to interpolate/translate with an template in local language
   - User friendly (e.g,  "Update failed"[✓],  "Database fail"[X]) error code and http status code respects developer intention.
 - For developer:
-  - **Original error stack** is preserved, not swallowed, which greatly improve the debugging expereince
+  - **Original error stack** is preserved, not swallowed, which greatly improve the debugging experience
   - Works naturally with nestjs exception filter
   - Pass error cross microservice with no effort

 ### Discussion about the App
-- Currently the match list rendering is a bit slow, consider only render list item when enter user view
+- Currently the match list rendering is a bit slow, consider only render list item when it enters user view
 - Avoid backend API call each time when user selecting competition filter

 ## Stay in touch